-27. The aim of the strategy is to foster actions that enhance the physical, social and emotional well-being of the people and contribute to the prevention of leading causes of disease, disability and death.

-- 28. The objectives of the strategy are to: - (a) strengthen the capacity of countries to design, implement and evaluate health promotion; - (b) support priority health programmes to achieve set objectives; - (c) implement specific health promotion initiatives to achieve priority health objectives; - (d) increase recognition of health as a necessary component of socioeconomic development; - (e) promote the involvement of non-health public and private sectors in health development.
+- 27. The aim of the strategy is to foster actions that enhance physical, social and emotional well-being and contribute to the prevention of leading causes of disease, disability and death. - 28.
+The objectives of the strategy are to: - (a) strengthen the capacity of countries to design, implement and evaluate health promotion; - (b) support priority health programmes to achieve set objectives; - (c) implement specific health promotion initiatives to achieve priority health objectives; - (d) increase recognition of health as a necessary component of socio-economic development; and - (e) promote the involvement of non-health public and private sectors in health development.